ImXman/MACA/README.md

 # Update 11/14/2021

-We established a new github repo named MASI (https://github.com/ImXman/MASI), which combines reference data and MACA for fast transfer learning.
+We established a new github repo named MASI (https://github.com/ImXman/MASI), which combines reference data and MACA for fast label transferring.

 # Statement